This post provides a list of several fun and interesting activities you can enjoy in Prague during the month of December in 2022.

 If you're in Prague when it snows, the whole city turns into a scene out of a snow globe.

-There's no better time to see all the beautiful architecture of this city than after snowfall, and there's no better place to see it all than the top of Petrin Tower.
+There's no better time to see all the beautiful architecture of this city than after a snowfall, and there's no better place to see it all than the top of Petrin Tower.

 This observation deck offers some of the best views in the city, and during a snowy day, the scenic beauty of Prague you'll see from here looks like it belongs on a postcard.

-Hours are 10:00 (am) - 20:00 (8:00 pm) all week long.
+Hours are 10:00 (am) - 18:00 (6:00 pm) during December.

-Best of all, tickets to the tower are very affordable at 150 CZK and admission is actually included with at least one Prague tourist pass!
+Best of all, tickets to the tower are very affordable at 150 CZK, and admission is actually included with at least one Prague tourist pass!

-10. Save Money With a Tourist Pass
+12. Save Money With a Tourist Pass

 No matter what you’re planning to do while visiting Prague, chances are a tourist pass will help you save a lot of money on several popular activities and attractions.